 7. Tax Free Bonds & Certificates

 The interest earned on a specified category of investments is exempted from the levy of tax under Section 10(15)(iv)(h).
-This category mainly includes tax free certificates/ capital investment bonds/ National Defence Gold Bonds etc. The whole list of investments included in this category have been mentioned in this link.
+This category mainly includes tax free certificates/ capital investment bonds/ National Defence Gold Bonds etc.

 - Recommended Read: Tax Free Bonds: Should you be investing in them?